NYCU-ICLAB/PFAS/README.md

 raw and fourth raw is T and B scores.

 #### Outputs:
-- output    : input data with Pareto-filtered ranking
+- output    : input data with Pareto-filtered rank

 - Example:
     - ```input```